dabry-route/dabry/docs/flow_format.md

 ### Cartesian
 The length units are named u_length (m, ft, ...) and the time units are named u_time (s, h, ...).

  - Magnitude: must be in u_length / u_time
  - Bounds:
     - Time bounds in u_time
     - Space bounds in u_length

 ### GCS data
 When data comes from extraction of longitude/latitude data, units are of different nature as regards magnitude of the flow field vectors and the time and space coordinates.
+In this case, exact units are required, which are the following ones

  - Magnitude: meters per seconds
  - Bounds:
     - Time: seconds